CloudLabsAI-Azure/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 1. The Azure Functions are triggered at different stages.
 Please find it in detail:

-    - **BatchStartProcessing**: When a document is uploaded to Azure Storage, it automatically triggers this Azure Function.
+    - **BatchStartProcessing:** When a document is uploaded to Azure Storage, it automatically triggers this Azure Function.
 This function acts as the initial step in the document processing pipeline.
 Here's how it works:

         - A blob trigger is set up on the Azure Function.
         - As soon as a new file is added to the specified Azure Storage container, the function is activated.
         - This function then initiates the document extraction process using Document intelligence.

-    - **BatchPushResults**: Once the paragraphs are extracted from the document, this Azure Function is triggered.
+    - **BatchPushResults:** Once the paragraphs are extracted from the document, this Azure Function is triggered.
 This function handles two tasks:

         - If required, it translates the extracted text using Azure Translator.
         - It then converts the processed text into embeddings using the Azure OpenAI Service.
         - This function could be triggered by a queue message or by the completion of the first function.

-    - **ApiQnA**: When a user submits a search query, this Azure Function is triggered.
+    - **ApiQnA:** When a user submits a search query, this Azure Function is triggered.
 This function performs several crucial steps:

         - It processes the user's query, potentially cleaning or formatting it.
         - It performs a vector search using the query against the stored embeddings.